-The study, now in its second year, examines overall customer satisfaction, insurance shopping and purchasing behavior among small-business commercial insurance customers with 50 or fewer employees.
+The study, now in its third year, examines overall customer satisfaction and insurance shopping and purchasing behavior among small-business commercial insurance customers with 50 or fewer employees.
 Overall satisfaction is comprised of five factors (in order of importance): interaction; policy offerings; price; billing and payment; and claims.

-All insurers benefit from providing a highly satisfying customer experience with increased customer loyalty and advocacy.
-Among “delighted” customers (overall satisfaction scores of 900 or higher) of personal lines-focused insurers, 79 percent say they “definitely will” renew their policy with their current provider, and 81 percent say they “definitely will” recommend their provider to family and friends.
-Among “delighted” customers of primarily commercial providers, 70 percent indicate they intend to renew and 72 percent provide recommendations.
+- Satisfaction with insurance providers among small business commercial customers affects loyalty and advocacy.
+Among “delighted” customers (overall satisfaction of 900 or greater), 73 percent say they “definitely will” renew with their current provider and 79 percent say they “definitely will” recommend their provider to others.
+Loyalty drops to 36 percent and advocacy to 45 percent among “pleased” customers (scores of 750 to 899).

 Small Business Commercial Insurance Customer Satisfaction Rankings

-Erie Insurance ranks highest among small-business commercial insurers for a second consecutive year, with a score of 813.
-Erie Insurance performs particularly well in the policy offerings and billing and payment factors.
-Nationwide and State Farm rank second in a tie (809 each).
-Nationwide performs particularly well in interaction and price, while State Farm performs well in policy offerings and billing and payment.
+Erie Insurance ranks highest among small business commercial insurers for a third consecutive year, with a score of 827.
+Erie Insurance performs particularly well in the interaction, policy offerings and billing and payment factors.
+State Farm ranks second with a score of 822, followed by Farmers with 818.

 Media Relations Contacts